GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

 In this example we are considering the max-stage exceedance-rates at a hazard point, where we can easily use the full PTHA18 results.
 So for this example there is no reason to use random sampling of scenarios.

 Why might we want to use random scenarios?
 Suppose we were interested in the tsunami inundation-depth exceedance rates at a nearby point.
 The PTHA18 does not simulate inundation, and so we would need to run an inundation model for every scenario.
 This is likely computationally prohibitive for the full set of PTHA18 scenarios, but it may be feasible for a random subset of scenarios.
 So long as sufficiently many scenarios are sampled, it will also be accurate.
+That is the motivation for using random scenarios.

-There are also other techniques that may improve the accuracy of the results in particular cases, without increasing the number of random scenarios used.
+There are other sampling techniques that may improve the accuracy of the results , without increasing the number of random scenarios used.
 The idea is to use case-specific knowledge to bias the sampling toward scenarios of interest, while accounting for this in the scenario rate calculation (to retain consistency with PTHA18).

 Some of these techniques are explored below.
 Beware their use requires judgement, and poor decisions may increase the error.
-In contrast, simply increasing the number of scenarios will always lead to an accuracy improvement on-average.
+In contrast, simply increasing the number of scenarios will always lead to an accuracy improvement (on-average), but can have a prohibitive computational cost.

 # Approach 2: Random scenario sampling, with more scenarios at magnitudes of interest